-NAME: 14.Z ACIN

-DATE:

-Root se rv

-Write a sentence using the word provided.
-Be sure punctuation. to use correct capitalization and
+Type a sentence using the word provided.
+Be sure to use correct capitalization and punctuation.

 1. serve

 2. preserve

 3. conserve

-Write the correct word to complete each sentence.
+Tyj be the correct word to complete each sentence.

 4. After 30 years of to her state, the senator retired.

-5. In an effort to the dinosaur bones, the archeologists

-6. This room is (conserved, serviced, preserved, reserved) for a special event.
+- 5. In an effort to the dinosaur bones, the archeologists put them in a climate-controlled room. - 6.
+This room is for a special event. for a special event.

-conserve, ge Using your knowledge of the root serv and the meaning of the word determine the meaning of the word conservation .
-Then write a sentence word conservation .
+7. Challenge Using your knowledge of the root serv and the meaning of the word conserve, determine the meaning of the word conservation.
+Then, type a sentence using the word conservation.

-Root: ser ν

-Word: co nserve (verb)

-Meaning : to keep safe from loss, water, or destruction

-New Wor rd: conservation (noun) [Hint: the suffix -tion means "the act of"]
+Root: serv Word: conserve (verb) Meaning: to keep safe from loss, water, or destruction New Word: conservation (noun) [Hint: the suffix -tion means "the act of"] Meaning:

-Meaning

-Sentence ;